Jasper-3/crime-app/README.md

 ## Database

-Connecting a new neenah.db download a new copy of the said database place inside migration folder of crime-app run migrations for session token
+Connecting a new neenah.db download a new copy of the database place inside migration folder of crime-app run migrations for session token

 ```
 php artisan migrate